-The complexity of new workloads and increasing demand from consumers means a different server, network and IT needs in today’s hyper scale data center.
+The complexity of new workloads and increasing demand from consumers means a different server, network and IT needs in today’s hyper SDN.
 AT&T, Sprint, and Verizon service providers have strong capabilities of their networks, today many of the large Web-scale providers are now openly revealing their internally developed network designs.

 The huge investments done in Software Defined Networking in data centers as well as Wide Area Networks and have published details about their home-grown SDN software and white box switch implementations by Google, Amazon, Facebook, Microsoft, and others.
 In reality, obtaining high performance, massive scale and low latency is now competition for the hyper-scale cloud providers.